-a partner in the banking and capital markets group of GSK Stockmann in Luxembourg and specialises in securities regulation and international banking work.
-He advises banks, financial institutions and corporates on the issue of es, including stock exchange listings, securitisations, repackagings, high-yield bonds, structured products and derivularly in this field of expertise.
-Andreas is a member of working groups on securitisation organised by bodies of the embourg.
+Andreas Heinzmann is a partner in the banking and capital markets group of GSK Stockmann in Luxembourg and specialises in securities law and capital markets regulation and international banking work.
+He advises banks, financial institutions and corporates on the issue of debt and equity securities, including stock exchange listings, securitisations, repackagings, high-yield bonds, structured products and derivatives and publishes regularly in this field of expertise.
+Andreas is a member of working groups on securitisation organised by bodies of the financial industry in Luxembourg.

-44, Avenue John F. Kennedy L-1855 Luxembourg

-+352 27 18 02 30 Tel: Email: andreas.heinzmann@gsk-lux.com URL: www.gsk-lux.com
+GSK Stockmann 44, Avenue John F. Kennedy L-1855 Luxembourg Tel: +352 27 18 02 30 Email: andreas.heinzmann@gsk-lux.com LinkedIn: www.linkedin.com/in/andreas-heinzmann-a3814a3